 Places That'll Take Your Magazines

-Have a lot of magazines to clear out?
+Do you have a lot of magazines to clear out?
 Sell them in your next yard sale, or consider donating them to a nursing home or art teacher.
 If you have copies of a magazine that is now defunct, you may be able to sell them on eBay for a small profit.
 Otherwise, just recycle them, and enjoy the extra space in your house.